flowerboutique/dupes/README.md

 Turns out that cleaning dead symlinks is very usefull.

 # Run
+The bottom of the .sh files call the functions in a specific order.
+You can play around with it.

 The initial run should probably have the following function calls:
 ```
 proc_create_database